jakejdavis/Medibot/README.md

 # Medibot

-Medibot is a robot to help the disabled and elderly in emergency situations, we intend to to showcase this project at the Big Bang Fair.
+Medibot is a robot to help the disabled and elderly in emergency situations, we showcased this project at the Big Bang Fair.

 ## Built With